w3c/opentrack-cg/README.md

 # Open Athletics Community Group

-This is the home repository of Open Athletics CG (officially named OpenTrack CG).
+This is the home repository of Open Athletics CG (historically and officially named W3C OpenTrack CG).

 The Open Athletics CG is composed by __a group of sports data enthusiasts__ motivated by the opportunities the open data promised during the rising data revolution in the public sector.
 This CG is a forum to discuss technology for athletics.
 We focus on data interoperability, including __data exchange across multi-level federations, clubs, timekeepers, race organizers, and the community in general__.
 The group aims to define the best approach to __make the most of the sports (open) data__ through __open standards and collaboration__.

-The CG organizes monthly teleconferences, and its members usually meet in physical meetings, like the series of AthTech Conferences promoted by European Athletics and with the participation of dozens of experts.
+The CG organizes teleconferences eventually, and its members usually meet in physical meetings, like the series of [AthTech Conferences](https://athtech.run/) organized by [European Athletics](https://www.european-athletics.com/home) and with the participation of hundreds of experts and public in general.

 This CG aimed to motivate the interchange of Athletics data across federations, clubs and businesses.
-Interoperability was and still is a challenge due to the heterogeneity of governing bodies and systems (i.e., lack of a central or a federated system to collect results automatically at the international level).
+Interoperability is a challenge due to the heterogeneity of governing bodies and systems (i.e., lack of a central or a federated system to collect results automatically at the international level).
 Competitions are similar worldwide (i.e., changing distances and units, throwing different objects, and using different surfaces), and most of the information, like the results or the competitors, is public, so global interoperability seems feasible.

+We aim to implement and deploy cutting-edge technologies for the digital transformation of the sport, enhancing management and increasing efficiency across federations, service providers, and consumers.
+One of the latest examples is the application of decentralized digital credentials to competitive sports.

 ## Quick links